Cat parasites and pests can be so frustrating! Between fleas, ticks, worms, and mites there are more than a few pests to worry about.

 The advantage to this kind of approach is that you can eliminate other cat parasites, such as ticks and/or mosquitos, as well.
 Other brands include:

-Our page on Pet Flea Products provides a variety of top products for you to compare.
+Our top picks for flea products provides a variety of the most effective and safe products for you to compare.

 There is currently no preventative vaccine for Lyme Disease in cats.
 Signs and symptoms of infection include fever, lameness, lethargy, and stiff joints.
 Cats don't develop the tell-tale rash that people do.